-“- U.S and British Coalition expedition have ignored suggestions from the United Nations to push ahead with the retaking of Babylon, angering Demi-human tribes in the Frontier region.
-The Middle-East has long been a hotbed of religious and sectarian conflict, and the intrusion of the Western Human forces into this biblical landscape has many Chinese experts worried.
-The CCP has officially offered humanitarian aid to those fleeing the region, despite criticism from the U.S that the PLA is undermining peace and stability in the region…”
+"—US and British Coalition expedition have ignored suggestions from the United Nations to push ahead with the retaking of regions lost to the Fire Sea, angering Demi-human tribes in the Frontier region.
+The Middle East has long been a hotbed of religious and sectarian conflict, and the intrusion of New World Human forces into this biblical landscape is critiqued by its Chinese allies.
+The US has accused the PLA of undermining peace and stability in the Kazakhstani region—"

-CCVC-1, CCVC-2, Shanghai-ONE and BBC Pudong were undoubtedly filtered for the Chinese audience, largely focused on producing propaganda Vid-casts about a particular historical event or a contemporary piece on spreading human hegemony across the South China Sea and beyond.
-The remaining three channels, Shanghai-PEARL, Shanghai-Media, and Huaxing, offered mass-entertainment, music, and other shows crafted by Illusionists.
-There were other regional channels as well, an official government channel showing snippets from parliamentary meetings; a classical music station which featured Chinese opera, and an emergency broadcast band which overrode the others.
+CCVC-1, CCVC-2, Shanghai-ONE and BBC Pudong were undoubtedly filtered for the Chinese audience, largely focused on producing propaganda Vid-casts about a particular historical event or a contemporary piece on spreading human hegemony across the South China Sea.
+The remaining three channels, Shanghai-PEARL, Shanghai-Media, and Huaxing, offered mass entertainment, music, and other shows crafted by Illusionists.
+There were other regional channels, an official government channel showing snippets from parliamentary meetings, a classical music station featuring Chinese opera, and an emergency broadcast band overrode the others.

-Where the West often thought of Vid-casts as something akin to illumination, the CCP saw Vid-casts as an easy way to brainwash the impressionable and the vulnerable, especially the NoMs, who in their poverty and the boredom, were often obsessed with a particular show, icon, or drama.
-After all, many of the actors, musicians and idols were NoMs, offering the masses a lofty and unreachable dream of fame and fortune.
+While the West touted Vid-casts as something akin to illumination, the CCP saw Vid-casts as an easy way to brainwash the impressionable and the vulnerable, especially the NoMs, who are impoverished and bored, and were often obsessed with icons.
+After all, many actors, musicians and idols were NoMs, offering the masses a lofty and unreachable dream of fame and fortune.

 Gwen turned off the Vid-cast.

-Just like in her old world, the news-cycle was a necessary evil.
+Just like in her old world, the news cycle was pure depression.

-The more one obsessed with the news, the more one got the impression that all was not right with the world, and that the shape of things was always going pear.
-Maybe that was why depression was rampant in the information age.
-There were too many sources of bad news blaring for attention, 24/7.
+The more one obsessed with the news, the more one understood that all was not right with the world and that things got worse.

-At least in this world, without the internet, things like ‘fake’ news had yet to become the norm.
-What one had instead was 'official' stories.
+At least in this world, without the internet, things like 'fake' news have yet to become the norm.

 The doorbell rang.

-Petra took delivery, then the two girls sat down to eat, making small talk as they picked through the food.
-Petra stopped after one bowl of noodle soup, then watched as her cousin patiently packed away two bowls of soup, one serve of salad, half a dozen spring rolls, and a coconut sago pudding.
+Petra took delivery, and then the two girls sat down to eat, making small talk as they picked through the food.
+Petra stopped after one bowl of noodle soup, then watched as her Gwen patiently packed away two bowls of soup, one serving of salad, half a dozen spring rolls, and a coconut sago pudding.

-In all honestly, Gwen had no idea either.
+Gwen still had no idea where her food went.
 Her body absorbed it all.
-Her stomach could be so full as to be painful one moment, then fifteen minutes later she was hungry again.
-When she discussed it with her babulya, the Director had told her to consume more Wildland produce rich in mana and vitality.
+Her stomach could be so full as to be painful one moment, then fifteen minutes later, she was hungry again.
+When she discussed it with her babulya, the Director told her to consume more Wildland produce rich in mana and vitality.

-“With the amount you’re eating, if you overeat NoM foodstuff, you’re going to get a very upset stomach.
+"With the amount you're eating, if you overeat NoM foodstuff, you will get a very upset stomach.
 The human digestive system can only take so much, dear.
-You’re not a minotaur - did you know they have four stomachs?”
+You're not a Minotaur—did you know they have four stomachs?"

 Gwen could see where babulya was going.
 NoM food made her bloat.